ngduc/px-slides/README.md

 Optional attributes for \<px-slides\> tag:

 	width      // sets the width
 	height     // sets the height
-	auto    // whether to trigger the slideshow timer   // interval at which to perform the slideshow
+	auto       // whether to trigger the slideshow, default: false timer      // interval at which to perform the slideshow, default: 3s lazyTimer  // delay for lazy loading images (must be less than 'timer'), default: 1s